Courses & Registration

 |There is a fee of $500 per credit unit for the Challenge Exam.
 There is a fee of $25 per exam for posting of course credit, including completion of paperwork on the examination, assuring signatures have been obtained on checklist, and posting of course completed by challenge exam.|

-At the end of each semester, students may access Penn InTouch for a listing of final grades.
-Through Penn InTouch, students can request to receive their grade report by mail from the Office of the Registrar.
+At the end of each semester, students may access Path@Penn for a listing of final grades.
+Through Path@Penn, students can request to receive their grade report by mail from the Office of the University Registrar.

-Transcripts are maintained by the Office of the Registrar, not by the School of Nursing.
-Students can request transcripts through the Office of the Registrar, or order them online through Penn InTouch.
+Transcripts are maintained by the Office of the University Registrar, not by the School of Nursing.
+Students can request transcripts through the Office of the University Registrar, or order them online through Path@Penn.

 Canvas Learning Management Platform